alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/extending-visual-studio-2010-web-testregex-extraction.md

  **Listing 2:** *The initialization function*

-Thanks to the e.WebTest.LastReponse.BodyString Iâ€™m able to access the body of the last response and execute the regex against it.
+Thanks to the e.WebTest.LastReponse.BodyString I'm able to access the body of the last response and execute the regex against it.
 The main loop is now straightforward to write

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 public override void CheckCondition(object sender, ConditionalEventArgs e)